Grumpy Old Man: Plot

-A snowstorm has invaded Quahog, Rhode Island, with Stewie set to visit his grandparents, Carter and Barbara Pewterschmidt at their mansion.
+A snowstorm has hit Quahog, Rhode Island, with Stewie set to visit his grandparents, Carter and Barbara Pewterschmidt, at their mansion.
 While on the drive there, Carter falls asleep at the wheel and crashes his car into a tree.
 The three are admitted to the hospital, where Joe Swanson alerts Carter that his driver's license has to be revoked because of Carter's old age.
 Barbara then suggests that the two retire.
 Carter is reluctant at first, since he does not want to leave a $6 billion company, but he eventually agrees to do so, admitting that he never had free time for himself.
 Later that day, the retired Carter decides to visit his son-in-law Peter along with his friends Joe and Quagmire at the local bar to learn about their discussions of their lives at home, much to their chagrin.
 Carter also moves in with the Griffin family and attempts to find someone to hang out with, including Quagmire.

 Peter voices his distaste of the situation, and he suggests that they put Carter and Barbara in a retirement community in Florida.
 Impressed at first at the surroundings, Carter then refuses to live in the community, fearing that the people living there are just waiting to die, but Peter convinces him to live in the home, and promises to show him how great it is to be retired.
 The two then perform various tasks, including playing bingo and trying out the thermostat in their room, and Carter then eventually agrees to live there.

 Six months later, Barbara calls the Griffin family, alerting him that something is wrong with Carter.
-When they arrive, they discover that he has become grumpy while also acting more tired and elderly than before.
+When they arrive, they discover that he has become lethargic.
 Attempting to fix him, Peter, Lois, and Barbara take him back to his old business in Quahog.
-Peter is able to make some proposals to Carter's secretary over the intercom by making the business more humane and having the elevator operator wear white gloves, which angers Carter so much and causing him to return to his old self.
-Carter then warns Barbara, Peter, and Lois never to put him in a retirement home ever again, vowing to continue running his business until the day he dies.
-Just then, Peter's mother Thelma calls from the nursing home on Peter's phone where she complains about her nursing home.
-Peter remains non-committal whilst also reassuring her and vows to visit her on Thanksgiving.
+Peter is able to provoke Carter out of his state by ordering Carter's secretary to modernise the business, which Carter angrily rejects.
+Carter then warns Barbara, Peter, and Lois never to put him in a retirement home again, vowing to continue running his business until the day he dies.
+Peter's mother Thelma calls Peter from her nursing home; Peter is unwilling to talk to her, refuses to believe that she is being molested, and refuses to commit to seeing her at Thanksgiving.
+He and Lois agree that Thelma will remain at the home.